ZaneBaker2001/rag-policy-copilot/README.md

 | Confident Rate |  97.37% |
 | Abstain Rate   |   2.63% |

-These results indicate that the model operates with great confidence and refrains from providing incorrect answers, which aligns with the intended behavior.
+Takeaways:
+- The model operates with great confidence.
+- The model refrains from providing incorrect/inaccurate answers.
+- The model can handle most of the evaluation cases.